michaelskyba/rich/wealth/README.md

 - Go
 - fzf (used as a menu)
 - Basics like coreutils and a shell that is at least somewhat POSIX-compliant

+## TODO
+- Make sure you're always using wealth-order instead of the raw order file
+- Make sure you use grep unambiguously e.g. if you have a habit called "exercise", it shouldn't be matched for "exercise-run"